6th Foreign Infantry Regiment

 • Foreign Legion Levant Group (GLEL)

-In mid-April 1940, the 6e REI was reinforced by a battalion, which became two weeks later the 11th Foreign Volunteer Battalion (11e BVE).
-The battalion was organized in France the previous month, as an auxiliary unit assigned to the Foreign Legion.
-Commanded by Major Knocker and made up of about 800 war-period foreign volunteers (Spaniards in the majority), the battalion was stationed at Baalbek, Lebanon.
+In mid-April 1940, the 6e REI was reinforced by a battalion that, two weeks later, became the 11th Foreign Volunteer Battalion (11e BVE).
+The battalion had been organized in France the previous month as an auxiliary unit assigned to the Foreign Legion.
+Commanded by Major Knocker and comprising about 800 war-period foreign volunteers (mostly Spaniards), the battalion was stationed in Baalbek, Lebanon.

-In May-June 1940, the Battle of France took place, with German troops invading France.
-The French fought fiercely to stop the enemy invasion.
-Between them, thousands of legionnaires and foreign volunteers.
-Many of them died.
-However, in late June, the French were overcome and France and Germany signed an armistice.
-The battle was over.
+In May and June 1940, the Battle of France took place between the German attackers and the French defenders.
+The latter fought fiercely to stop the enemy invasion.
+Among them were thousands of legionnaires and foreign volunteers, many of whom died.
+However, in late June, the French were overwhelmed, and France and Germany signed an armistice.

-Following these sad events in France, the 11th BVE was dissolved in mid-October 1940.
-The next day, its men formed a foreign worker group occupied with infrastructure construction works in the Levant (building roads, rails, bridges, etc.).
-Nevertheless, a number of Spaniards would be allowed to join the 6e REI as regular legionnaires.
+Following these sad events, the 11e BVE was disbanded in mid-October 1940.
+Its men formed a foreign worker group occupied with infrastructure construction tasks in the Levant (building roads, rails, bridges, etc.).

-In December 1940, the 6e REI received its regimental flag officially.
+In December 1940, the 6e REI officially received its regimental flag.
 The ceremony occurred in Homs.
-Also that month, the GLEL ceased to exist as its battalions rejoined administratively the regiment.
+At the end of that month, a new reorganization took place.
+The GLEL administratively ceased to exist, and its battalions rejoined the regiment.
+In addition, the gun company was deactivated.

 6e REI - 6 REI - Foreign Legion - 1940 - Camerone - Homs - Syria - Levant